karlnordstrom/TTBB/README.md

 For this step, you need to install my event plotter in a location in PATH.
 The source is in ./plotter, and can be built using the makefile (as long as you have asetup'd correctly).
 Then just copy the executable into a location that is in your $PATH environment variable.
+You also need access to a Rivet install that you can access from the shell -- I'm not sure if asetup works for this, otherwise you'll just have to figure things out yourself, I use a local install.

 To create the webpage, you first have to run matchjets and createjetplot to generate the raw data.
 First make sure that ./plots/raw/ and ./plots/stats/ are both empty (just